Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: Necessity and Sufficiency

-Analysis becomes more difficult in higher dimensions, where contingent events or potential confounders may block or unblock causal pathways. \citet{halpern2016actual} provides various criteria to distinguish different notions of ``actual causality'', as well as ``but-for'' (similar to necessary) and sufficient causes.
-The definitions are too long and varied to recapitulate here, although we incorporate their most essential elements into our proposals below.
-Neither \citet{Pearl2000} nor \citet{halpern2016actual} implement their ideas on any real-world datasets, which raise very different challenges than Boolean thought experiments.
-Operationalizing these theories in a practical method is one of our primary contributions.
+Analysis becomes more difficult in higher dimensions, where variables may interact to block or unblock causal pathways. \citet{Vanderweele2008} analyze sufficient causal interactions in the potential outcomes framework, refining notions of synergism without monotonicity constraints.
+In a subsequent paper, \citet{Vanderweele2012} study the irreducibility and singularity of interactions in sufficient-component cause models. \citet{halpern2016actual} devotes an entire monograph to the subject, providing various criteria to distinguish between subtly different notions of “actual causality”, as well as “but-for” (similar to necessary) and sufficient causes.
+These authors generally limit their analyses to Boolean systems with convenient structural properties, e.g. conditional ignorability and the stable unit treatment value assumption \citep{Imbens2015}.
+Operationalizing their theories in a practical method without such restrictions is one of our primary contributions.

 Necessity and sufficiency have begun to receive explicit attention in the XAI literature. \citet{Ribeiro2018} propose a bandit procedure for identifying a minimal set of Boolean conditions that entails a predictive outcome (more on this in Sect.~\ref{sec:related}). \citet{pertinent_negatives} propose an autoencoder for learning pertinent negatives and positives, i.e. features whose presence or absence is decisive for a given label, while \citet{zhang_2018} develop a technique for generating symbolic corrections to alter model outputs.
-Both methods are optimized for neural networks, unlike the model-agnostic approaches we prioritize here.
+Both methods are optimized for neural networks, unlike the model-agnostic approach we develop here.

+Another strand of research in this area is rooted in logic programming.
+Several authors have sought to reframe XAI as either a SAT \citep{ignatiev2019, Narodytska2019} or a set cover problem \citep{lakkaraju2019, grover2019}, typically deriving approximate solutions on a prespecified subspace to ensure computability in polynomial time.
+We adopt a different strategy that prioritizes completeness over efficiency, an approach we show to be feasible in moderate dimensions (see Sect.~\ref{sec:discussion} for a discussion).

+\citet{mothilal2020_unif} build on \citet{halpern2016actual}'s definitions of necessity and sufficiency to critique popular XAI tools, proposing a new feature attribution measure with some purported advantages.
+Their method relies on the strong assumption that predictors are mutually independent. \citet{galhotra2021} adapt \citet{Pearl2000}'s probabilities of causation for XAI under a more inclusive range of data generating processes.
+They derive analytic bounds on multidimensional extensions of \texttt{nec} and \texttt{suf}, as well as an algorithm for point identification when graphical structure permits.
+Oddly, they claim that non-causal applications of necessity and sufficiency are somehow “incorrect and misleading” (p.
+2), a normative judgment that is inconsistent with many common uses of these concepts.